aisbergg/ansible-plugins/README.md

 ### Install

-To install one or more _filters_ in an Ansible Playbook or Ansible Role, add a directory named `filter_plugins` and place the filter (Python script) inside it.
+To install one or more _filters_ in an Ansible Playbook or Ansible Role, add a directory named `filter_plugins` and place the _filters_ (Python scripts) inside it.

 ### Reference